 How does WiFi Direct work?

-WiFi Direct does not require devices to connect to a central Hub which acts as an Access point, instead compatible devices negotiates among themselves which one should become an access point.
+WiFi Direct does not require devices to connect to a central Hub which acts as an Access point or a router.
+Instead compatible devices negotiate among themselves which one should become an access point.
 Once one of the devices takes the role of an Access Point, then the other device can connect to it.
+This is all done automatically without the user’s intervention.

 You will see Roku TV for instance advertise their Access point with SSID of the form DIRECT-roku-XXX.
 So when you want to cast your Smartphone screen, it’ll automatically connect to TV without entering any extra passwords.